 I buy my buckwheat in big 5 kilo sacks so it’s very inexpensive.
 I use the whole buckwheat seed rather than flour so that you’re able to sprout it and save money.

 Always use raw untoasted buckwheat for this recipe as once it’s toasted it will not sprout.

 You can make this recipe nut-free just replacing the almonds with pumpkin seeds or sunflower seeds.
 I was intending to make this with pumpkin seeds for the recipe but I couldn’t find them on the day of filming.
 Other nuts such as walnuts and hazelnuts also work really well in this recipe.

-Think of this as a base recipe to add any ingredients that you like to flavour it.
+Think of this buckwheat bread as a base recipe to add any ingredients that you like to flavour it.
 I personally like it with some onion and sundried tomato like in my sundried tomato quinoa muffins.

-Buckwheat Almond Chia Bread Recipe
+Buckwheat Gluten Free Bread Recipe

 - 1 cup / 170g Buckwheat, whole

 - ¼ cup / 35g Almonds